Astron/Astron/doc/protocol/00-message-encoding.md

     03 00 // field_id for 'z' (ID = 3)
     00 00 00 00 00 00 00 00 // Value = 0

-### Section 2: Argument Notation ###
+### Section 2: Argument Types ###
+The following are the types used as message arguments:

+ - *bool:* A single byte integer containg either 0 (False) or 1 (True).
+ - *blob:* A length-prefixed array of raw-byte data.
+ - *string:* A length-prefixed array of character data (no null-terminator).
+ - *uintN:* An N-bit little-endian encoded integer value.

+### Section 3: Special Argument Shorthand ###
     VALUE                   // VALUE is the serialization of a DistrubutedObject field

-    FIELD_DATA ->           // FIELD_DATA implies the following structure
-        (uint16 field_count,    // Number of following fields
-            [uint16 field,          // The field of the DistributeClass
-             <VALUE>                // The serialized value of that field
-            ]*field_count)

     REQUIRED ->             // REQUIRED is an inline of
         <VALUE>*required_count  // All of the fields with the 'required' keyword in